2020PB/police-brutality/reports/Michigan.md

 ## Detroit

-### Officer charges through other officers to attack a protestor who is backing away | May 29th
+### Officer charges through other officers to attack a protester who is backing away | May 29th

 At roughly 0:13 in the video, an officer can be seen charging and punching a protester who is backing away.